bobharner/tapestry5-hotel-booking/README.md

 # Apache Tapestry: Hotel Booking Simulation

-This is the source code to the "Hotel Booking" Tapestry demo app, currently running with Tapestry 5.4 at:
+This is the source code to the "Hotel Booking" Tapestry demo app, currently running with Tapestry 5.5.0 at:

 	https://tapestry-app.apache.org/hotels/

-This is Tapestry's take on a classic "Hotel Booking" application (ala Seam).
+This is Tapestry's take on a classic "Hotel Booking" application.
 It
 demonstrates:

 * Simple page navigation
 * Custom components
 * Form validation and submission
-* Custom validation macros (usernameValidator & passwordValidator)
 * Session management (including a shopping-cart-like mechanism)
 * Partial-page updates (AJAX)
 * Localization (English & Spanish)